 In August 2015, the Board established a Scientific and Clinical Trial Advisory Committee.
 The following directors are currently members of the Scientific and Clinical Trial Advisory Committee: Dr. Kotzin, Dr. Hannah and Dr. Moos.
 Dr. Kotzin serves as Chair.
-The primary function of the Scientific and Clinical Trial Advisory Committee is to assist the Board in undertaking its oversight responsibilities with respect to the Company's research and development activities as they related to the strategic and operating goals of the Company, and reporting to the Board about developments and strategy, at such times as the Committee determines to be appropriate.
+The primary function of the Scientific and Clinical Trial Advisory Committee is to assist the the Company, and reporting to the Board about developments and strategy, at such times as the Committee determines to be appropriate.
 All members of Rigel's Scientific and Clinical Trial Advisory Committee are independent (as "independence" is currently defined in Rule 5605(a) (2) of the Nasdaq listing standards).
-The Scientific and Clinical Trial Advisory Committee met four times during fiscal year 2022.
+The Scientific and Clinical Trial Advisory Committee met four times during fiscal year 2023.